How to Clean Silver Jewelry

 Using common household items to clean silver, such as toothpaste or baking soda, increases the likelihood that you'll damage the silver due to the products' abrasive nature.
 Silver polish is also somewhat abrasive, and can be extremely toxic.
 It often contains both hydrocarbons and ammonia, which can lead to breathing difficulty upon inhalation and skin irritation, among other dangers.

 Simple Green All-Purpose Cleaner is non-abrasive and non-corrosive, so it can safely restore shine to sterling silver and bring your tarnished silver pieces back to life.
-It's also non-toxic and clean-rinsing –free of harsh fumes and skin-irritating residue.

 - Wet: Run your jewelry under clean water.
 Wetting the pieces first will ensure the Simple Green can better penetrate the soils.
 Be sure to avoid boiling water or hot water, especially if your jewelry contains fragile precious stones.
 Drastic temperature changes can cause stones to crack more easily.
 It can also cause metal to expand, loosening settings.